jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Definition of items in formula
 (3) In the formula,—
   (a) kilometre rate is the applicable kilometre rate that is published by the Commissioner:
-  (b) kilometres travelled is the total number of kilometres the vehicle has travelled, for both business purposes and other purposes, to which the applicable kilometre rate applies:
+  (b) kilometres travelled is the total number of kilometres the vehicle has travelled, for both business use and other uses, to which the applicable kilometre rate applies:
   (c) business proportion is the proportion of business use of the vehicle for the income year, calculated using a method described in sections DE 5 to DE 11, and expressed as a decimal.
 Setting kilometre rates
 (4) For the purposes of this section, the Commissioner must from time to time set kilometre rates.